linkerd/website/linkerd.io/content/2/tasks/configuring-external-prometheus.md

 description = "Configure external prometheus to scrape linkerd metrics"
 +++

-Even though Linkerd comes with its own prometheus instance, there can be cases where using a extrnal prometheus instance makes more sense for various reasons.
+Even though Linkerd comes with its own Prometheus instance, there can be cases where using a external instance makes more sense for various reasons.
-This tutorial shows how to configure a prometheus instance to scrape both the control-plane as well as the proxy's metrics in a format that is consumable both by a user as well as Linkerd control-plane components like web, etc.
+This tutorial shows how to configure a prometheus instance to scrape both the control plane as well as the proxy's metrics in a format that is consumable both by a user as well as Linkerd control plane components like web, etc.

-## Linkerd Scrape Configurations
+## Prometheus Scrape Configuration

-For the linkerd-prometheus instance, Prometheus's Scrape Config rules are used heavily to add additional labels around the kubernetes information.
+For the linkerd-prometheus instance, Prometheus's scrape configuration rules are used heavily to add additional labels around the Kubernetes information.

 The following scrape configuration has to be applied to the prometheus instance.

+{{< note >}}
+The below scrape configuration is a subset of [`linkerd-prometheus` scrape configuration](https://github.com/linkerd/linkerd2/blob/main/charts/add-ons/prometheus/templates/prometheus.yaml#L27).
+{{< /note >}}

+Before applying, It is important to replace templated values(present in `{{}}`) with direct values for the below configuration to work.

 ```yaml